 There’s very little a Windows-based PC can do that a Mac can’t, or vice-versa.
 That’s why deciding to use a Mac or PC today is very much a personal choice.
 Apple’s MacBooks are typically more expensive than PC laptops with similar specifications.
 But MacBooks usually have longer lifespans and better resale value.
 More PCs are available in each budget range.
 PCs also generally have more input/output options and more opportunities to configure the machine to your needs.

 Practical considerations for Mac-using lawyers

 While some older on-premises legal software solutions didn’t work well with Macs in the past, your MacBook will work well with the systems and processes you already use or plan to use today.
 Software compatibility between Mac and PC isn’t quite 1:1, but all of the major programs and tools are available on Mac and PC.
-Cloud-based systems, including Clio, work equally well on both systems.
+Cloud-based systems, including Clio, work equally well on both systems (see for yourself by booking a demo here).
 People also consider Macs to have top-of-the-line privacy and security.